ish-xyz/ish-ar.io/content/blog/tekton_and_prometheus/index.md

     interval: 15s
 ```

-That's all for today!
-Hope you enjoyed today's article :)
+That's all from me, hope you enjoyed today's article :)

 Cheers!